Skip to main content

-The site at Taylors Lane Dublin 8 was formerly a mill race supplied by the River Poddle.
-It was purchased by Guinness and gifted to the area as 3,000m² enterprise hub.
-The opportunity to modernise and expand the GEC to 6,000m² with a rooftop extension arose in an invited competitive design process.
+The Taylors Lane site in Dublin 8, once a mill race fed by the River Poddle, was acquired by Guinness and generously gifted to the community as a 3,000m² enterprise hub.
+An opportunity to modernise and expand the building, including the addition of a rooftop extension, was won via a competitive design process.

 The Challenge